S2H-Mobile/RoboND-DeepRL-Project-Solution/README.md

 This launches Gazebo and and starts the DQN training loop.
 After each episode, the current accuracy of the agent is printed to the console.

 ## Configuration
+The project can be configured to alter the capabilities of the robot arm and the difficulty of the RL task.

+- The control of the arm's joints can be velocity or position based.
-The arm can be configured to rotate abouts its base, and the tube can be spawn at a random position within the arm's reach.
+- The arm can be configured to rotate abouts its base.
+- The target object can be spawned at a user defined position or a random position within the arm's reach.
+- Define which link is checked for collision with the target object.

 In order to modify the behaviour of the robot arm and the prop models, the code in `ArmPlugin.cpp`, `PropPlugin.cpp`, and `gazebo-arm.world` must be adjusted.

 ### Challenge for Project Submission